Family Educational Rights & Privacy Act of 1974 (FERPA)

 ACADEMIC REPORTS TO HIGH SCHOOL

 Golden West College may send academic reports of former high school students who graduated in the last five years to high schools within the Coast Community College District.
 The purpose is to assist the high schools in academic research.
 The reports include the I.D. number, classes, grades, grade point average, and major.
-Any student who prefers to have his/her name deleted from such reports should contact the Staff Assistant to the Administrative Director of Student Enrollment Services.
+Any student who prefers to have his/her name deleted from such reports should contact the Staff Assistant to the Administrative Director of Enrollment Center.